osrf-migration/srcsim-wiki/finals_task1.md

 1. As the robot moves the handles, you'll see the numbers for `current_pitch` and `current_yaw` change.
-These values are given in radians and correspond to the satellite's angles, not the angles of the handle whcih the robot is moving.
+These values are given in radians and correspond to the satellite dish's angles, not the angles of the handle which the robot is moving.
+The ratio between the handles and the dish movement is unknown to the robot.

 1. Once `current_pitch` is within a tolerance (currently using 5 degrees) distance from `target_pitch`, `pitch_correct_now` will change to `True`.
 The